A Survey of Knowledge-Enhanced Text Generation: NLG enhanced by Internal Knowledge

 Internal KG plays an important role in understanding the input sequence especially when it is of great length.
 By constructing an internal KG intermediary, redundant information can be merged or discarded, producing a substantially compressed form to represent the input document~\cite{fan2019using}.
 Besides, representations on KGs can produce a structured summary and highlight the proximity of relevant concepts, when complex events related with the same entity may span multiple sentences~\cite{huang2020knowledge}.
 One of the mainstream methods of constructing an internal KG is using open information extraction (OpenIE).
 Unlike traditional information extraction (IE) methods, OpenIE is not limited to a small set of target entities and relations known in advance, but rather extracts all types of entities and relations found in input text~\cite{niklaus2018survey}.
 In this way, OpenIE facilitates the domain independent discovery of relations extracted from text and scales to large heterogeneous corpora.

 After obtaining an internal KG, the next step is to learn the representation of the internal KG and integrate it into the generation model.
-For example, Huang et al. extend by first encoding each paragraph as a sub-KG using GAT, and then connecting all sub-KGs with a Bi-LSTM~\cite{huang2020knowledge}.
+For example, Zhu et al. use a graph attention network (GAT) to obtain the representation of each node, and fuse that into a transformer-based encoder-decoder architecture via attention~\cite{zhu2020boosting}.
+Their method generates abstractive summaries with higher factual correctness.
+Huang et al. extend by first encoding each paragraph as a sub-KG using GAT, and then connecting all sub-KGs with a Bi-LSTM~\cite{huang2020knowledge}.
 This process models topic transitions and recurrences, which enables the identification of notable content, thus benefiting summarization.
-Fan et al. propose to construct an internal KG under a multiple input document scenario~\cite{fan2019using}.
-The graph construction process (i) compresses multiple documents to a significantly smaller size, allowing models to encode the entirety of the compression, and (ii) reduces redundancy through merge operations, allowing relevant information to be more easily identified.
-Fan et al. add hierarchical and memory compressed attention mechanisms to a standard Graph2Seq~\cite{beck2018graph}, to encode the full graph and attend the most relevant information in it.